 Relatively easy to set up with excellent customer support

 App Store with about 400 apps

 Ideal for larger online sellers with lots of room to grow

 Multiple storefronts / languages / currencies on one platform

 Integrate extensions into Magento Admin

 Products organized by tags

-The other sizable perk of going with the Shopify platform is their plethora of preinstalled applications.
+The other sizable perk of going with the Shopify platform is its plethora of preinstalled applications.
 There are some solid providers in the marketing place, from Mailchimp (email marketing), Beetailer (Social media ecommerce – 3rd party sales), Shipstation (Fulfillment service), StoreLocator, and eCommHub (inventory management).
-The applications can be as little as a two click installations and provide an easy API connection to the service.
+The applications can be as little as a two-click installations and provide an easy API connection to the service.

 Another negative is the users are a bit upset with how expensive the add-ons can become.
 Since Shopify is focused on minimalism right out the box, most store owners have to buy add-ons to increase the functionality of their store.
 While I said the access to the applications is great, almost all the “good” applications need a monthly subscription to run.

 Lastly, and this is from the developer within me (yes, I do development as well) is that the checkout of any store is NOT on your domain.
 Rather it forwards to the checkout.shopify.com URL.
 It’s possible that seeing the domain change may scare off some customers, but I haven’t seen any studies to verify the claim.